Robust Supply Chain Networks with Monte Carlo Simulation

 It is not easy to draft a clear conclusion, but if we choose the safe solution we need to take the C2 combination.

-As it maximizes the footprint in the countries with low costs of production, we are sure to meet the demand for most of the scenarios.
+As it maximizes the footprint in the countries with low production costs, we are sure to meet the demand for most of the scenarios.

 Conclusion

-There is no perfect solution for this problem as we need to balance the priority between securing the supply and reducing costs.
+There is no perfect solution for this problem as we must balance the priority between securing the supply and reducing costs.

-This kind of methodology can be a good start to drive discussions around the target for stock service level and production costs.
+This methodology can be a good start to drive discussions around the target for stock service level and production costs.

 Next Step